What is nearsightedness?

 These problems cause light rays entering the eye to focus

 in front of the retina .
 Normally, light focuses directly on the

 What are the symptoms?

 The main symptom is blurred vision when looking at distant objects.
+If you can see well enough to read newspaper print but you struggle to see things that are farther away, you are probably nearsighted.
 You may have

 trouble clearly seeing images or words on a blackboard, movie screen, or